 This besan halwa recipe is vegetarian and gluten-free.
 You can easily double or triple it too.

-To make this besan halwa recipe, you will need a few basic ingredients like besan flour (gram flour, chickpea flour), ghee, sugar, milk, water, and cardamom powder.
+To make this besan halwa recipe, you will need a few basic ingredients like besan flour (gram flour, chickpea flour), ghee, granulated white sugar, milk, water, and cardamom powder.
 All the ingredients are available at any Indian grocery store.

 Use whole milk (full-fat milk) for the best results.
 Having said that, you can use skim milk and low-fat milk too.